 At the age of twelve, Olivia made her first video recording – a performance of Bach’s ‘Prelude & Allegro (BWV 998)’ here at GSI – and she followed that with a more recent video, recorded in 2015, of her playing Bach’s ‘Chaconne’ – a historic point in her musical career thus far.
 She is also the first in classical guitar history to video record Barrios’ ‘Variation on a Theme by Tarrega (Lagrima)’, which was recorded on a Teodoro Perez guitar.
 Olivia continues to stop by our showroom and perform annually on very prestigious guitars such as Hauser, Teodoro Perez, Matt Chaffin, Edmund Blochinger and Greg Smallman; and we’re always glad to hear her next great performance.

 Olivia has been performing at the Fret House, Bowers Museum, Altadena Library, Yorba Linda Library and many other local guitar communities.
 She also continues to perform with the symphony orchestra at Walnut High School and has recently released her first CD titled Sweet Sixteen, which showcases recordings she has made in our showroom, mastered for CD.
+In 2018, Olivia received a scholarship from University of Southern California and will be going to the Thornton Music School that same fall.

 OLIVIA CHIANG GUITAR DEMOS (view all)